The Ultimate Guide to Japanese Steel Hairdressing Scissors

 2.1 Convex Edge vs. Bevelled Edge — Which Is Right for Your Style?

-A convex (hamaguri) edge is ground to a smooth, rounded bevel that pushes hair away from the blade as it cuts, enabling effortless slide cutting and point cutting with minimal hand fatigue.
+A convex (hamaguri) edge is ground to a smooth, rounded bevel that pushes hair away from the blade as it cuts, enabling slide cutting and point cutting with minimal closing pressure.
 This is the standard edge on all ShearGenius scissors.
 A bevelled edge uses a flat, angled grind that creates a sharper initial edge but generates more friction during slide techniques.
 Bevelled edges are easier to sharpen at home but require more force during cutting.
 For professional salon use, convex edges are superior in every measurable way — smoother cuts, less fatigue, and better results on both wet and dry hair.

 2.2 Blade Length Guide: Matching Size to Technique

 Blade length directly affects control, reach, and the types of cuts you can execute efficiently.
 A 5.0–5.5 inch scissor offers maximum precision for point cutting, detail work around ears, and intricate layering — ideal for stylists who specialise in precision bobs and short styles.
 A 6.0 inch scissor is the most versatile all-rounder, suitable for 80% of salon cutting tasks.
 A 6.5–7.0 inch scissor provides the reach needed for barber over-comb techniques, long-layer cutting, and slide cutting on longer hair.
-ShearGenius offers every length in premium Japanese steel — including premium Japanese steel in the Ultimate range — so you never have to compromise on steel quality to get the right size.
+ShearGenius offers every length in premium steel — including premium steel in the Ultimate range — so you never have to compromise on steel quality to get the right size.

 2.3 How Blade Profile Affects Hair Types